AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 ### Discussion (35%)

--  Outline sources of error and perhaps answer any of the questions brought up in the lab manual.
+-  Outline sources of error and answer any of the questions brought up in the lab manual.

 ### Conclusions (15%)